How to Get a Business Loan in 2017

 1. Get Your Personal Credit in Order

 When you’re just starting out in business, your personal financial history will play a major role in your company’s ability to obtain financing.
 Almost any type of loan or credit you take out will need to be personally guaranteed.
 To get the best rates and to have the most options, you’ll need a personal credit score of at least 700.
-It’s easy to check your personal credit score online, and you’ll want to do that right away as you prepare to apply for a business loan.
+It’s easy to check your personal credit score online, and you’ll want to do that right away as you prepare to apply for a small business loan.
 To improve your credit score, start paying down your debts and stop applying for more credit.
 Look for any errors in your credit report and file for a correction immediately – you might be surprised how often this can make a difference.
 If your personal financial situation is dire, it might be best to wait on getting a business loan until you can move into a more financially secure position.

 2. Build Your Business Credit

 Many entrepreneurs don’t realize the importance of business credit.
 Building good credit for your business is essential to enabling your company to access all types of business funding and to gain the most favorable rates and terms.
 One of the most heavily weighted elements in calculating business creditworthiness is operating history.
 When you’re starting your company, try to establish it as an entity separate from you personally as soon as possible.
 This means obtaining a local business license and any relevant legal filings (LLC, DBA, partnership, etc.).
 Your company should also acquire its own phone number, website, and a mailing address (even if it’s a post office box).
 This will go a long way in demonstrating a stable business history.